SDU-eScience/UCloud/docs/developer-guide/accounting-and-projects/grants/grants.md

 credits or by receiving them from a project.

 Grants acts as a more user-friendly gateway to receiving resources from a project.
-Every `Application` goes through the following steps:
+Every `GrantApplication` goes through the following steps:

-1. User submits application to relevant approvers using `Grants.submitApplication`
+1. User submits application to relevant project using `Grants.submitApplication`
-2. All grant approvers must reviews the application
+2. All grant approvers must review the application
-   - User and reviewer can comment on the application via `Grants.commentOnApplication`
+   - User and reviewer can comment on the application via `GrantComments.createComment`
    - User and reviewer can perform edits to the application via `Grants.editApplication`
-3. Reviewer either performs `Grants.rejectApplication` or `Grants.approveApplication`
+3. Reviewer either performs `Grants.updateApplicationState` to approve or reject
-4. If all reviewers approve the application, then the resources are granted
+4. If the `GrantApplication` was approved then resources are granted to the `GrantApplication.recipient`

 ## Table of Contents
 <details>